-Universal Newborn Hearing Screening is a mandatory test to a check a baby's hearing after birth, before leaving the hospital.
+Universal Newborn Hearing Screening is a test to a check a baby's hearing after birth, before leaving the hospital.
 All states in the U.S. conduct newborn hearing screening, and most require it.
 It is also conducted in many other countries.

 the screening, he or she is referred for more detailed, diagnostic hearing testing.
 If a hearing loss is found,

 hearing aids or cochlear implants may be recommended and support services are provided to help families promote the baby’s early language development.
 These services help babies learn to listen, speak, and/or learn to communicate visually.